ameyer95/antidote-1/README.md

 ### Running targeted tests
 Antidote-P is currently hard-coded to run targeted tests on any predicate that includes `label=positive`.
 (E.g., on the COMPAS dataset for race=Black and label=positive.)
 To change this to use label=positive (e.g., to replicate the Adult Income experiments on gender=Female and label=negative), there are several lines that need to be (un)commented in src/information_math.cpp/estimateCategorical.
 They all have inline-comments starting with "AI" or "COMPAS".

+For Adult Income, index 8 is race, which has been preprocessed to be binary with white=0 and non-white=1, and index 9 is sex with 0=male and 1=female.
+For COMPAS, index 5 is the one-hot encoded columns for Race=African-American, index 10 is sex with 1=Female and 0=Male.

 To run a targeted label-flipping test, replace the `-l` flag with `-l1` and provide three arguments: l (the max. number of labels to flip), index (the column index of the sensitive attribute, e.g., race), and value (the target value of the sensitive attribute, e.g., Black).
-For example, in the COMPAS dataset `African_American` has column index 5 and a value of 1 if True, so we would run `bin/main -data data compas -t 0 -d 1 -V -l1 10 5 1` to test the robustness of COMPAS test sample 0 under ten label-flips of samples with race=Black and label=positive.
+For example, to test the robustness of COMPAS test sample 0 under ten label-flips with the predicate g := (race=Black and label=1), we would execute

+`bin/main -data data compas -t 0 -d 1 -V -l1 10 5 1`

 Targeted missing data can be performed in the same way, with the flag `m1`.
 The implementation does not support targeted fake data yet.

 ## Data

 ### How was the data preprocessed?
 Details about preprocessing is available in Jupyter notebooks in the scripts/ folder.
+(With the exception of MNIST -- all preprocessing for this file happens in src/ExperimentDataWrangler.cpp.)
 Preprocessing mainly consisted of converting string-based categorical variables to integers.

-(There is no file for MNIST, as we do not perform preprocessing on that data.)
+We used standard train/test splits when they were available, otherwise, we used our own custom splits.
+The data (processed and divided into train and test sets) is available in the Data folder.

 ### Extending to other datasets
 To use Antidote-P on other datasets, there are two options: